mtgjson/mtgjson-website/docs/file-structures/README.md

 # File Structures

-> The "Web API" or more commonly known as "files" that MTGJSON.com provides varies from JSON to compressed files to database files.
+> The "Web API" or more commonly known as "files" that MTGJSON.com provides varies from JSON to compressed files to SQL databases.
 The following documentation describes the JSON-based files and how they are served.
 Compressed versions of these files have the same data inside of them.

-While MTGJSON.com serves a variety of files, there are 4 major file types and variation to those types that one or more data structures...
+While MTGJSON.com serves a variety of files, there are 4 major file types and variation to those types that one or more data models...

-- *Cards: Serves data variations of the [Card](../data-structures/card) or [Card (Atomic)](../data-structures/card-atomic) data structure.
+- *AtomicCards: Serves variable data using the [Card (Atomic)](../data-models/card-atomic/) data model.
-- *Printings: Serves data variations of the [Set](../data-structures/set) data structure.
+- *Printings: Serves variable data using the [Set (Individual)](../data-models/set-individual/) data model.
-- AllPrices: Serves data variations of [Prices](../data-structures/prices) data structure.
+- Other files serve specific data using data models such as [Card Types](../data-models/card-types/) or [Deck (Individual)](../data-models/deck-individual/).

-- Other: Serves data for specific a data structure, like [Card Types](../data-structures/card-types) or [Deck (Individual)](../data-structures/deck-individual).
+For a full list of files, see [All Files](../downloads/all-files/) downloads page.

-The following is the data structure for all files:
+The following is the data model for all files:
 </br>
 </br>

-### Data Properties
+### Model Properties

 <Documentation/>